22nd Judicial Circuit

 415 W. Golf Rd, Suite 47, Arlington Heights, IL 60005 | 847-806-6526 | www.nwcasa.org

 McHenry County Location: 104 Minnie Street, Crystal Lake, IL 60014 | 815-671-4004

-For more than 30 years, Northwest Center Against Sexual Assault (Northwest CASA) has been a full service agency that provides free services to sexual assault survivors and their loved ones within McHenry County.
+Northwest Center Against Sexual Assault (Northwest CASA) is a full service agency that provides free services to sexual assault survivors and their loved ones within McHenry County.

-- Sexual Assault Intervention Program consists of medical advocacy for a sexual assault victim who seeks emergency room medical care in a McHenry County hospital, criminal justice advocacy, court accompaniment of victims to any criminal justice proceeding in McHenry County, telephone crisis intervention if called upon by the McHenry County Crisis Line, individual family and couple counseling for victims of any age and their significant others.
+- CARE Center Sexual Assault Intervention Program consists of the following services:24/7 medical advocacy for a sexual assault victim who seeks emergency room medical care in a McHenry County hospital; 24/7 criminal justice advocacy (in English and Spanish) at any police station in McHenry County; court accompaniment (in English and Spanish) of victims to any criminal justice proceeding in McHenry County; 24/7 telephone crisis intervention if called upon by the McHenry County Crisis Line; individual family and couple counseling (in English and Spanish) for victims of any age and their significant others.

 Options & Advocacy

 365 Millennium Drive, Suite A, Crystal Lake, IL 60012 | 815-477-4720 | www.optionsandadvocacy.org